Beers with a Purpose: Creating the Shower Hour IPA and Laundry Club Kölsch

 Water is often described as a renewable resource, but in reality, it’s finite.
 The amount of water on Earth today is the same that’s been available for billions of years.
 What changes is where that water is, how clean it is, and how accessible it is to people and the environment.
 We need water to further develop our growing communities, and to sustain people, ecosystems, and economies for generations to come.
 It’s time to rethink how we use, treat, and reuse our water.

 The success of OneWater Brew proved that people are ready to embrace water recycling solutions.
-Our new beers take the idea further: reminding people that the daily activities that use massive amounts of water, like showering and doing laundry, have great recycling potential.
+Our new beers take the idea further: reminding people that the everyday activities like showering and doing laundry produce huge amounts of water that can be captured, cleaned, and reused.
 The water that went into Shower Hour and Laundry Club was sourced from the washing machines and showers of our California projects and treated to the highest levels of purity, including a reverse osmosis treatment.

 We had so many people tell us that the OneWater Brew campaign changed the way they think about water.
 And that’s exactly the point.
 If we can shift perception over a pint, we can unlock more acceptance for recycled water across industries, communities, and cities.

 The Shower Hour IPA and Laundry Club Kölsch are more than just beers.
-They’re conversation starters, teaching tools, and proof that innovation isn’t limited.
-As we continue to implement more water reuse systems in cities across the country, these beers remind us that big change often starts with something small, shared, and social.
+They’re storytelling tools, science lessons, and invitations to think differently about our most essential resource.
+As we continue to install and operate more water reuse systems in cities across the United States, we want these beers to remind us that big change often starts with small, shared moments; a conversation with a friend, a toast at an event, a first sip that makes you rethink everything.

 So, the next time you raise a glass, remember: the future of water is not about scarcity.
 It’s about creativity, resilience, and reuse.
 And it might just taste like your new favorite beer.